 1. Outreach and Education: Interns represent REEF and increase the public's awareness about marine conservation and ocean ecosystems at community events.
 REEF Marine Conservation Interns set up interactive displays and engage with the public at events such as seafood festivals, art shows, fishing tournaments, science nights, and boat shows throughout the Florida Keys and South Florida.

-5. Daily Non-Profit Operations: A significant portion of the internship consists of working in the REEF HQ office in Key Largo.
-REEF interns are often the first point of contact and smiling faces representing our organization.
+3. Daily Non-Profit Operations: A significant portion of the internship consists of working in the REEF HQ office in Key Largo.
+REEF Marine Conservation Interns are often the first point of contact representing our organization.
 Tasks range from answering phone calls and interacting with visitors to scientific data entry and event planning.
 There's never a dull day in the office!

 8. Event Organizing: REEF interns are treated as valuable members of the team and play a huge part in making our events happen.
-As an intern you will learn valuable skills in event planning by organizing lionfish derbies, mixers like Fish and Friends, REEF fest, a summer camp, and more!
+As an intern you will learn valuable skills in event planning by organizing lionfish derbies, socials like Fish & Friends, REEF Fest, summer camps, and more!

 10. Diving and Volunteer Opportunities: The Marine Conservation Internship presents volunteer opportunities for diving, snorkeling, kayaking and working with partner organizations.
 Interns have the chance to go scuba diving with a local dive shop and conduct fish surveys on their own time.*** Marine Conservation Interns act as REEF ambassadors on the dive boats, encouraging other divers to become REEF members and to get involved with the Volunteer Fish Survey Project.
 REEF supports volunteer opportunities by making introductions to partners and providing time off on weekdays for Interns to volunteer.
 Many local dive shops offer diving at no cost to participants in the Marine Conservation Internship Program and some dive operators will offer dive certifications at reduced costs for Marine Conservation Interns.